My Shortlist

 CGS (CHILDREN'S GARDEN SCHOOL)

-"Our educators are committed to our school; some with 15+ years at CGS!
+"Our educators are committed to our school; many with 20+ years at CGS!
 We know the value in a consistent and experienced team of familiar-faced educators/support staff who deliver current and contemporary educational approaches in their classrooms.
-Our seasoned team of educators offers after-school tutoring, and exposure to a variety of after-school clubs to support students' special interests, such as robotics, dance, games, language and leadership opportunity."
+Our seasoned team of classroom educators also offer after-school tutoring, and exposure to a variety of after-school clubs to support students' special interests, such as robotics, dance, games, language and leadership opportunity."

 What improvements or changes has your school made recently?